 A team from MIT and Rhode Island School of Design has developed an acoustic fabric that works like a microphone, converting sound into mechanical vibrations before transmitting them into electrical signals, just like our ears.

 All tissues vibrate in response to sound, even if these vibrations are nanoscale and therefore too minute to be perceived.
-To capture these subtle signals, the researchers developed a flexible fiber that bends with fabric like algae on the ocean surface does when it intertwines with it.
+To capture these subtle signals, the researchers developed a flexible fiber that bends with the fabric like algae on the ocean surface does when it intertwines with it.

 The study detailing the device was published on Nature.
 The lead author Wei Yan sees many uses for acoustic fabric.